 This document requires no IANA actions.
 [RFC Editor: please remove this section before publication.]

 5. Security Considerations

-As is the case in all distance-vector routing protocols, a Babel speaker receives reachability information from its neighbours, which by default is trusted.
-A number of attacks are possible if this information is not suitably protected, either by a lower-layer mechanism or by an extension to the protocol itself (e.g. [RFC7298]).
+As is the case in all distance-vector routing protocols, a Babel speaker receives reachability information from its neighbours, which by default is trusted by all nodes in the routing domain.